mute-key/editoroverlay/BACKLOG.md

   [o]: completed
   [!]: issues
   [~]: on going, unfinished or planning
-  [,]: not decided
+  [,]: not decided, pause
   [_]: drop, ideas or features
   [?]: unknown unknown, lost track of the topic

 | sticky_list ===============================================================================================

-- [!] continues trigger of 'select next occurrences' will not cause render lag until when it reach round 300 cursor. they will be rendered with some delay. one way to solving this would be paging the render obejct but this will require major data structure refactoring. i would like to work on this eventually.
+- [!] continues trigger of 'select next occurrences' will not cause render lag until when it reach round 300 cursor. they will be rendered with some delay after reaching certain numbers. one way to solving this would be paging the render obejct but this will require major data structure refactoring. i would like to work on this eventually.

 - [?] sometimes created decorationTypes does not have ascending decorationTypeID base on sequence, causing malformed statsus block to be displayed. the only fix is to reload the vscode.